JustinBack/lago-php-client/docs/Api/CouponsApi.md

 findCoupon($code): \LagoClient\Model\Coupon
 ```

-Find coupon by code
+Retrieve a coupon

-Return a single coupon
+This endpoint is used to retrieve a specific coupon.

 ### Example